Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: The User Study

 \allsame

-\textbf{Experimental Design}: The experimental design consisted of a within-subjects design \changed{with one independent variable that has the following two levels}: \textsc{Pairwise-UI} and \textsc{Interactive-UI}.
-We counterbalanced the order of using the tools.
+\textbf{Experiment design}: The study employed a within-subjects design \changed{in which there was one independent variable, with two levels}: \textsc{Pairwise-UI} and \textsc{Interactive-UI}.
+We counterbalanced the order of the two conditions.

-\textbf{Experimental Protocol}: All sessions were held in a lab setting (Fig.~\ref{fig:userstudy}), using a Firefox browser on a Ubuntu desktop with a 27-inch retina display (2560 x 1440, 60 fps) and a commodity GPU (NVIDIA GeForce RTX 2080).
-Each session began with a 30-minute training to ensure participants can get familiar with the usage of both tools.
-The first 10 minutes of training consisted of a tutorial giving an introduction to the tools.
+\textbf{The experiment protocol}: All sessions were held in a lab setting (shown in Fig.~\ref{fig:userstudy}), that used a Firefox browser on a Ubuntu desktop platform with a 27-inch retina display $(2560\times1440, 60~fps)$ and a commodity GPU (NVIDIA GeForce RTX~2080).
+Each expert began with 30 min of training to guarantee an opportunity for familiarity with the usage of the tools.
+The first 10 min consisted of a tutorial giving an introduction to the tools.
 Then, participants freely tested the environments and played with the tools.
-After the training, participants carried out the 2 RLHF sessions.
-Each session lasted about 35 minutes.
-The time for giving feedback was fixed and the participants performed 7 3-minute-rounds of giving feedback (a session with one tool had 21 minutes of user work).
-After each round, the models were retrained for about 2 minutes and new videos to be analyzed were generated.
-Each tool recorded the number of preferences and logged the training performance measured on the true reward.
-A researcher observed each session.
-After completing these sessions, experts completed a questionnaire and had a post-interview with the researcher lasting about 20 minutes.
-Each study lasted approximately 2 hours.
-We compensated participants with a voucher of 30 Euro.
+After the training came the two RLHF sessions, each lasting about 35 min.
+The time for giving feedback in RLHF was fixed, with all participants completing seven three-minute rounds of feedback (for 21 min of user work per tool).
+After each round, the models were retrained for about two min, and new videos were generated for user analysis.
+Each tool recorded the number of preference choices returned and logged training performance as measured by the true reward.
+After completing both sessions, which a researcher observed, the experts completed a questionnaire and the researcher conducted a post-experiment interview lasting about 20 min.
+Each study lasted roughly 2 hours.
+Participants received a 30-euro gift voucher as compensation for their time.